 - Continuing to drink despite health, family, and personal problems

 - Inability to stop or control alcohol consumption

 - If in the past year you’ve failed to quit drinking

 Types of Alcoholics

-To figure out if you’re an alcoholic or someone you love is struggling with alcohol abuse, you have to learn more about alcoholics.
+To figure out if you’re an alcoholic or someone you love is struggling with alcohol or drug abuse, you have to learn more about alcoholics.
 Although, not all of them resemble the classic stereotype of a homeless person on the streets or the party-goer who never stops drinking.
 Here’s a complete breakdown of the types of alcoholics.

 - Young Antisocial Subtype: Close to 54% of them have an undiagnosed antisocial personality disorder and may also struggle with other substance use disorders.

 - Functional Subtype: Almost 62% of those in this category have a full-time job, and over 26% hold a college degree.
 This group makes about 19% of the US alcoholic population.

 - Intermediate Familial Subtype: Often, they’re over the age of 35 and have a full-time job.
 Additionally, close to 50% have a family history of alcohol use disorder and struggles with depression.